lubolura/SOD/README.md

 classes_path: /usr/share/sod/coco.names.80

-.
-It is also necessary to have Python installed with the required libraries.
+It is also necessary to have Python3 installed with the required libraries.

+Before installation, it is necessary to configure/edit the file

+sod.cfg

-Before installation, it is necessary to configure/edit the file sod.cfg and set the individual items correctly - see the comment in the sod.cfg file.
+and set the individual items correctly - see the comments in the sod.cfg file.

 Also make sure that the mail server is available.

-The program itself is installed on Linux by command
+The program itself is installed on Ubuntu by command

 python3 setup.py install

-whereby it is necessary to install from the address book in which the source codes themselves are.
+whereby it is necessary to install from the addresary in which the source codes themselves are.

 Next, it is possible to check whether the process is running, for example:

 systemctl status sod

 In case of problems, check the relevant log files - see their definitions in sod.cfg.

 ----------------------------------------------------------------------------------------